vfarcic/devops26/manuscript/02-intro.md

     --default-environment-prefix jx-rocks
 ```

 Let's explore what we're getting with that command.
-You should be able to correlate my explaination with the console output.
+You should be able to correlate my explanation with the console output.

 W> Do not be too hasty answering `jx` questions.
 For all other types of Kubernetes clusters, we can safely use the default answers (enter key).
 But, in the case of EKS, there is one question that we'll answer with a non-default value.
 I'll explain it in more detail when we get there.
 For now, keep an eye on the "`would you like to register a wildcard DNS ALIAS to point at this ELB address?`" question.

 The process started creating an EKS cluster right away.
-That should take around ten minutes, during which you won't see any movement in `jx` console output.
-It uses CloudFormation to set up EKS as well as worker nodes so you can monitor the progress by visiting the [CloudFormation page](https://console.aws.amazon.com/cloudformation/).
+This will typically take around ten minutes, during which you won't see any movement in `jx` console output.
+It uses CloudFormation to set up EKS,as well as worker nodes, so you can monitor the progress by visiting the [CloudFormation page](https://console.aws.amazon.com/cloudformation/).

 Once the cluster is fully operational, `jx` will try to deduce your Git name and email.
 If it fails to do so, it'll ask you for that info.
-After that, `jx` will install `tiller` (Helm server) since that is the preferred mechanism for installing and upgrading applications in Kubernetes.
+After that, `jx` will install `tiller` (Helm server) since that is currently the preferred mechanism for installing and upgrading applications in Kubernetes.

 The next in line is Ingress.
 The process will try to find it inside the `kube-system` Namespace.
-If it's not there (as it isn't), it'll ask you whether you'd like to install it.
+If it's not there (and it shouldn't be at this point), it'll ask you whether you'd like to install it.
 Type `y` or merely press the enter key since that is the default answer.

-Once we chose to install Ingress, the process proceeded and installed it through a Helm chart.
+Once we chose to install Ingress, the process installs it through a Helm chart.
 As a result, Ingress will create a load balancer that will provide an entry point into the cluster.

 Jenkins X recommends using a custom DNS name to access services in your Kubernetes cluster.
-However, I could not be sure whether you do have a domain at hand or not.
-Instead, we'll use [nip.io](http://nip.io/) service to create a fully qualified domain.
+However, there is no way for me to know if you have a domain available for use or not.
+Instead, we'll use the [nip.io](http://nip.io/) service to create a fully qualified domain.
 To do that, we'll have to answer with `n` to the question "`would you like to register a wildcard DNS ALIAS to point at this ELB address?`".
 As a result, we'll be presented with another question. "`Would you like to wait and resolve this address to an IP address and use it for the domain?`".
 Answer with `y` (or press the enter key since that is the default answer).
 The process will wait until Elastic Load Balancer (ELB) is created and use its hostname to deduce its IP.

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

-Further on, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
+Finally, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
 The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
 But, before it proceeds, it'll need to ask us a few other questions.
 Which kind do we want to install?
 Static or serverless?
 Please answer with `Static Master Jenkins` (the default value).
 We'll explore the serverless option later.
 The next question is whether we want `Kubernetes Workloads: Automated CI+CD with GitOps Promotion` or `Library Workloads: CI+Release but no CD`.
 Choose the default value (Kubernetes Workloads).

 A few moments later, Jenkins & friends will be up and running, and you should see the password in the output (it should be `admin`).
 You'll also notice that Jenkins is now accessible through `http://jenkins.jx.[THE_IP_OF_YOUR_LB].nip.io`.

 We're almost done.
 Only one question is pending. `Select the organization where you want to create the environment repository?` Choose one from the list.

 The process will create two GitHub repositories; `environment-jx-rocks-staging` and `environment-jx-rocks-production`.
 Those repositories will hold the definitions of those environments.
-When, for example, you decide to promote a release to production, your pipelines will not install anything directly.
+For example, when you decide to promote a release to production, your pipelines will not install anything directly.
 Instead, they will push changes to `environment-jx-rocks-production` which, in turn, will trigger another job that will comply with the updated definition of the environment.

-That's GitOps.
+That's GitOps

 Nothing is done without recording a change in Git.
-Of course, for that process to work, we need new jobs in Jenkins, so the process created two that correspond to those repositories.
+Of course, for that process to work, we need new jobs in Jenkins, so the process created two jobs that correspond to those repositories.
 We'll discuss the environments in greater detail later.

-Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of the `default`.
+Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of `default`.

 As you can see, a single `jx create cluster` command did a lot of heavy lifting.
 Nevertheless, there is one piece missing.
-It did not create Cluster Autoscaler (it's not part of EKS).
+It did not create Cluster Autoscaler (it's not currently part of EKS).
 We'll add it ourselves so that we don't need to worry whether the cluster needs more nodes.

-We'll add a few tags to the Autos-Scaling Group dedicated to worker nodes.
+We'll add a few tags to the Autoscaling Group dedicated to worker nodes.
 To do that, we need to discover the name of the group.
 Fortunately, names follow a pattern which we can use to filter the results.

 First, we'll retrieve the list of the AWS Autoscaling Groups, and filter the result with `jq` so that only the name of the matching group is returned.